Dally pine

 What can I do to get rid of it?

-1. Pull out small infestations: Leave on site to rot down.
+1. Physical removal: Pull out small plants and leave to rot on site.

 What can I do to stop it coming back?